argoproj/argo-workflows/docs/fields.md

 ## AzureBlobArtifactRepository

-AzureBlobArtifactRepository defines the controller configuration for an artifactory artifact repository
+AzureBlobArtifactRepository defines the controller configuration for an Azure Blob Storage artifact repository

 <details>
 <summary>Examples with this field (click to open)</summary>